Conserving wild Bonneville cutthroat trout in the midst of cattle country

 Before

-Like many ranches in Utah, Johnson Mountain Ranch is tucked away from the bustling cities, operating quietly on its own and doing what it can day-by-day to make the land better.
+Like many ranches in Utah, Johnson Mountain Ranch is tucked away from the bustling cities, operating quietly on its own and doing what it can day by day to make the land better.
 What makes this place special is the willingness of the landowners to welcome in the many agencies that strive to make Utah's natural resources the best they can be.
 Without partnerships like this, landscape-level conservation efforts can be difficult, if not almost impossible.

 We look forward to what the future brings about with this partnership, and the possibility of many more like it.